shynonagons/localqr/README.md

 # Or: localqr (defaults to local ip, port=3000, root resource)
 ```

-The order of arguments doesn't matter -- `localqr /space/place 5050 ngrok` works just as well.
+The order of arguments doesn't matter -- `npx localqr /space/place 5050 ngrok` works just as well.

 If you're not an `npx` fan, you can also install it globally: